Table of Contents [+/-]

 Installing from a generic binary package in

 .tar.gzformat.
-See Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries for more information.
+For details, see Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.

 Extracting and compiling MySQL from a source distribution.
-For detailed instructions, see Installing MySQL from Source.
+For details, see Installing MySQL from Source.

 Installing using a precompiled RPM package.
-For more information, see Section 2.1, “Installing MySQL on Linux Using RPM Packages”.
+For details, see Section 2.1, “Installing MySQL on Linux Using RPM Packages”.

 Installing using a precompiled Debian package.
-For more information, see Section 2.2, “Installing MySQL on Linux Using Debian Packages”.
+For details, see Section 2.2, “Installing MySQL on Linux Using Debian Packages”.

 Installing using Oracle's Unbreakable Linux Network (ULN).
-For more information, see Installing MySQL Using Unbreakable Linux Network (ULN).
+For details, see Installing MySQL Using Unbreakable Linux Network (ULN).

 For many Linux installations, you will want to set up MySQL to be